a-zhavarankau/a-zhavarankau/README.md

 ### Hi everyone 👋

 It's my new repository I'm going to use through my way in Python.
-Let's ROCK this place! :simple_smile: :guitar: :v:
+Let's ROCK this place! :smile: :guitar: :v:
 <!--
 **a-zhavarankau/a-zhavarankau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.